Plastic pipework

 Plastic pipe is a tubular section, or hollow cylinder, made of plastic.
 It is usually, but not necessarily, of circular cross-section, used mainly to convey substances which can flow—liquids and gases (fluids), slurries, powders and masses of small solids.
 It can also be used for structural applications; hollow pipes are far stiffer per unit weight than solid members.

 Plastic pipework is used for the conveyance of drinking water, waste water, chemicals, heating fluid and cooling fluids, foodstuffs, ultra-pure liquids, slurries, gases, compressed air, irrigation, plastic pressure pipe systems, and vacuum system applications.

 Types

-There are three basic types of plastic pipes:
+There are three basic types of plastic pipe:

 Solid wall pipe

 Extruded pipes consisting of one layer of a homogeneous matrix of thermoplastic material which is ready for use in a pipeline.

 Structured wall pipe

 Structured-wall pipes and fittings are products which have an optimized design with regard to material usage to achieve the physical, mechanical and performance requirements.
 Structured Wall Pipes are tailor made solutions of piping systems, for a variety of applications and in most cases developed in cooperation with users.